openkfw/Oscar/doc/data-structures/in-database.md

 featureIds: array with all Features properties names and fullnames of geographical areas & all existing values
 attributeIds: list of all available Features properties
 geometryDataTypes: types of geographical data
-geoMetadata: information about the geodata file
+metadata: information about the geodata file
 ```

 ### Layer configuration and informations